ott-jax/ott/README.md

 Optimal transport extends all of this, through faster algorithms (in $n^2$ or even linear in $n$) along with numerous generalizations that can help it handle weighted sets of different size, partial matchings, and even more evolved so-called quadratic matching problems.

-In the very simple toy example below, we carry out this matching betwee two point clouds (2D vectors), compared with the squared Euclidean distance:
+In the simple toy example below, we compute the optimal coupling matrix between two point clouds sampled randomly (2D vectors, compared with the squared Euclidean distance):

 ## Example